YorkCodeDojo/yoda/manual.md

 i.e. Address 0xFE needs to contain the address of the code to run when the right arrow is pressed.
 This code is know as the interrupt service routine (ISR)

-When your code has finished processing the interrupt it should called `RET` to return back to the instruction is was processing before the interrupt was triggered.
+When your code has finished processing the interrupt it should call `RET` to return back to the instruction it was processing before the interrupt was triggered.

 Other related commands are
 * `WAIT` which causes the CPU to sleep for 1/10 of a second (100 ms)